aridder/zkc/README.md

    granted privilege.
    These credentials are signed by respective issuers and authenticated by the user.

-## Core Process:
+#### Core Process:

-1. Credential Submission: Users submit signed JWTs for PersonCredential and HouseLoanCredential.
+1. Credential Submission: Bid size, PersonCredential and HouseLoanCredential.
 2. The RISC Zero zkVM runs the guest code, which performs the following checks:
     - Validation of JWT signatures and data.
     - Comparison of the bid size with the loan amount.
 If the bid exceeds the loan amount, the process fails.